-Framework reference Google Cloud commentary G re reports, and filings with the U.S. Securities and Exchange Commission (SEC), among others, helps a banking organization evaluate whether the third party has the financial capability and stability to perform the activity.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference reports, and filings with the U.S. Securities and Exchange Commission (SEC), among others, helps a banking organization evaluate whether the third party has the financial capability and stability to perform the activity.
 6 Where relevant and available, a banking organization may consider other types of information such as access to funds, expected growth, earnings, pending litigation, unfunded liabilities, reports from debt rating agencies, and other factors that may affect the third party's overall financial condition.
-Expected growth Information about our areas of investment and growth as well as risk factors is available in our annual reports on Alphabet's Investor Relations Pending litigation Information about material pending legal proceedings is available in our annual reports on Alphabet's Investor Relations N 7 d.
+Expected growth Information about our areas of investment and growth as well as risk factors is available in our annual reports on Alphabet's Investor Relations page.
+Pending litigation Information about material pending legal proceedings is available in our annual reports on Alphabet's Investor Relations page.
+N/A 7 d.
 Business Experience: An evaluation of a third party's: (1) depth of resources (including staffing); (2) previous experience in performing the activity; and (3) history of addressing customer complaints or litigation and subsequent outcomes, helps to inform a banking organization's assessment of the third party's ability to perform the activity effectively.
 Another consideration may include whether there have been significant changes in the activities offered or in its business model.
 Likewise, a review of the third party's websites, marketing materials, and other information related to banking products or services may help determine if statements and assertions accurately represent the activities and capabilities of the third party.
 Google Cloud has been providing cloud services for over 10 years, assisting customers across the globe in the financial services, healthcare & life science, retail and public sectors to name a few.
-More information on Google Cloud's capabilities is available on our Choosing Google Cloud page.
+More information on Google Workspace's capabilities is available on our official Google Workspace page.
 Google Cloud has been named as a leader in several reports by third party industry analysts.
 You can read these on our Analyst Reports page.
-Information about our referenceable customers is available on our Google Cloud Customer page.
-In addition, our Financial Services Cloud Blog and Financial Services solutions page explains how financial services institutions can and are using Google Cloud to help drive business transformation to support data-driven innovation, customer expectations, and security & compliance.
-N 8 e.
+Information about our referenceable customers (including the financial services sector) is available on our Google Workspace Cloud Customer page.
+N/A 8 e.
 Qualifications and Backgrounds of Key Personnel and Other Human Resources Considerations: An evaluation of the qualifications and experience of a third party's principals and other key personnel related to the activity to be performed provides insight into the capabilities of the third party to successfully perform the activities.
-An important consideration is whether the third party and the banking organization, as appropriate, Principals Information about Google Cloud's leadership team is available on our Media Resources page.
+An important consideration is whether the third party and the banking organization, as appropriate, periodically conduct background checks on the third party's key personnel and contractors who may have access to information technology systems or confidential information.
+Another important consideration is whether there are procedures in place for identifying and removing the third party's employees who do not meet minimum Principals Information about Google Cloud's leadership team is available on our Media Resources page.
+Background checks Google conducts background checks on our employees where legally permissible to provide a safe environment for our customers and employees.
+Personnel Security, Appendix 2: Security Measures (Cloud Data Processing Addendum)